javaguirre/infra/README.md

-# INFRASTRUCTURE TNP
+# INFRASTRUCTURE WEALIZE

 Welcome welcome!
-This is the AWS (and others maybe) infrastructure repository for TNP.
+This is the AWS (and others maybe) infrastructure repository for Wealize.

 ## Installation and Configuration